-- In a medium heatproof bowl, add the chopped chocolate and butter and set aside.
+- In a medium heatproof bowl, add the finely chopped chocolate and butter and set aside.

-- In a small saucepan, heat the heavy cream over medium heat until small bubbles form at the edge of the pan.
+- In a small saucepan, heat the heavy cream over medium heat until small bubbles form at the edge of the pan, stirring occasionally.

 - Pour the hot cream over the chocolate and butter and place a plate or plastic wrap over the bowl.
 Let it sit for about 3-4 minutes.

-- Remove the plastic wrap/plate and stir the cream and chocolate until the chocolate is completely melted and a thick ganache forms.
+- Remove the plastic wrap/plate and stir the cream and chocolate until the chocolate is completely melted.

 Coconut Cream Filling

-- Whisk the egg yolks and cornstarch together in a medium bowl and set aside.
+- While the ganache is chilling, whisk the egg yolks and cornstarch together in a medium bowl and set aside.

 - Combine the coconut milk, half-and-half, sugar, and salt in a medium saucepan over medium heat.
 Bring to a boil while whisking occasionally.